grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 For more information on configuring OpenTelemetry data batching, refer to [otelcol.processor.batch][].

-## Receive OpenTelemetry data over OTLP
+## Configure an OpenTelemetry receiver

 Grafana Agent Flow can be configured to receive OpenTelemetry metrics, logs, and traces.
 An OpenTelemetry _receiver_ component is responsible for receiving